-When you restore a database on a node, it replaces the database being used on both (ACT and SBY) TCC2/TCC2Ps as the cards synchronize this version into their active flash memory.
-If the active (ACT) TCC2/TCC2P is reset, the standby (SBY) TCC2/TCC2P will therefore use the same database version from its active flash memory.
-In the case of a power-up, both TCC2/TCC2Ps boot and choose which database to use from two criteria: (1) the most recent version compatible with the node software, and (2) the most recently loaded version of that compatible database (with the highest sequence number).
+When you restore a database on a node, it replaces the database being used on both (ACT and SBY) TCC2/TCC2P cards as the cards synchronize this version into their active flash memory.
+If the active (ACT) TCC2/TCC2P card is reset, the standby (SBY) TCC2/TCC2P card will therefore use the same database version from its active flash memory.
+In the case of a power-up, both TCC2/TCC2P cards boot and choose which database to use from two criteria: (1) the most recent version compatible with the node software, and (2) the most recently loaded version of that compatible database (with the highest sequence number).